nsidc/gps-timemachine/CONTRIBUTING.md

         $ git add CHANGELOG.md ...
         $ git commit -m "Release v.X.Y.Z"

-3. Bump the version to the desired level:
+3. Bump the version to the desired level.
+This will create a commit with the version change.

         $ bumpversion (major|minor|patch)

+4. Tag the commit with the version

+        $ git tag vX.Y.Z

 4. Push